 An innovative rainwater garden was completed at Clandeboye Primary School, Bangor, Co Down, which is the first of its kind in Northern Ireland.
 The garden demonstrates how sustainable design can reduce the risk of flooding, whilst also enhancing the environment and providing a valuable educational resource.
 More resilient network Flooding and the risk of flooding can constrain economic development and increase the cost of insurance.
 Most of the urban areas of Northern Ireland, including road surfaces, are served by combined sewers that carry both sewage and surface water - such a system would never be built today as it is inefficient and results in pollution and flooding.
 We will gradually transform the sewerage network by taking every economically viable opportunity to disconnect surface areas from existing combined sewers, for example when laying a new storm sewer to service a new development.
 In many locations this will help free up capacity in combined sewers for new connections without having to lay new or combined sewers.
 We will actively promote the use of green infrastructure such as sustainable drainage systems (SuDS) in new developments by providing clear guidance to developers.
 SuDS have the potential to reduce flooding by reducing the peak discharge and slowing the flow.
 They can also reduce pollution by filtering out sediment carried in storm flows, provide increased amenity and reduce the cost of site drainage.
 We will retrofit SuDS where this helps to reduce the risk of flooding and facilitates storm separation.
 We will contribute to the development and implementation of flood risk management plans where this aligns to our roles and responsibilities.
 We will seek to increase the rate of maintenance of the network so that it is more robust and reliable.
 We will increase and improve our long term investment in extending and improving the networks by working with the government to introduce an approach similar to the Water UK 'Drainage and Wastewater Management Plan Framework'.
-Under the 'Living With Water Programme' we will work in collaboration with stakeholders to develop and implement a strategic plan to upgrade the wastewater networks that discharge into inner Belfast Lough.
+Under the 'Living With Water Programme' we will work in collaboration with stakeholders to develop and implement a strategic plan to upgrade the used water networks that discharge into inner Belfast Lough.

-Natural wetland treating wastewater at Stoneyford, County Antrim.
-We received a prestigious international 'Green Apple' environmental award in recognition of our work to construct a natural wetland for treatment of wastewater in Stoneyford, near Lisburn, County Antrim.
+Natural wetland treating used water at Stoneyford, County Antrim.
+We received a prestigious international 'Green Apple' environmental award in recognition of our work to construct a natural wetland for treatment of used water in Stoneyford, near Lisburn, County Antrim.
 The Stoneyford site is a flagship project for NI Water to produce an industry-leading example of how treatment can be integrated into and complement the local ecosystem.
 The approach requires less capital investment, uses less energy and chemicals, and requires less maintenance compared with traditional solutions.
 Following the success of Stoneyford, we opened a second wetland at Castle Archdale, County Fermanagh.
-Sustainable solutions Our business is circular: we abstract water from the environment to provide our customers with a vital resource, before taking away their wastewater, treating it and safely recycling the water back into the environment.
-We will play our part in improving the biodiversity of water catchments, rivers and lakes to restore our natural resources and ensure that favourable conservation status is achieved.
+Sustainable solutions Our business is circular: we abstract water from the environment to provide our customers with a vital resource, before taking away their used water, treating it and safely recycling the water back into the environment.
 We will adopt a circular economy approach to what many currently consider to be 'waste' to avoid loss of value and where possible provide environmental benefits.
 We will invest in our treatments works so that they are efficient and reliable, producing the optimum residual byproducts and in future energy and nutrient recovery.
-Currently all of our wastewater sludge disposal is by a Public Private Partnership (PPP) contract that runs until the year 2032.
-The PPP concessionaire has chosen to incinerate sludge with some limited energy recovery.
+Currently all of our used water sludge disposal is by a Public Private Partnership (PPP) contract that runs until the year 2032.
+The PPP concessionaire has chosen to incinerate sludge.
 We are making preparations for the end of the PPP contract.
-This will identify any opportunities for early intervention to recover increased energy and nutrients from sludge, and opportunities to work with stakeholders on any wider energy from waste solutions through a 'one public purse' approach.
-We will continue to work with NIEA to inform the development of a mature wastewater compliance model, which will align the reporting of wastewater compliance at the treatment works and in the sewer network with the rest of the UK.
-The current model is based on pre-announced rather than un-announced regulatory sampling at the treatment works and the reported wastewater compliance doesn't incorporate flow compliance in the sewer network.
+This will identify any opportunities for early intervention to recover increased energy and nutrients from sludge.